CodyReichert/awesome-cl/README.md

 * [doplus](https://bitbucket.org/alessiostalla/doplus/wiki/Home) – another extensible iteration library, similar to :for.
 * [snakes](https://github.com/BnMcGn/snakes) - Python style generators for Common Lisp.
 Includes a port of itertools.
 [Apache2][89].
 * [picl](https://github.com/anlsh/picl) - An (almost) complete port of Python's itertools package, complete with laziness where applicable, and not relying on cl-cont.
 [MIT][200].
+* [gtwiwtg](https://github.com/cbeo/gtwiwtg) - A lazy sequences library.
+Similar to 'series' but not as complete.
+However it has a 'modern' API with stuff like `take`, `filter`, `for`, `fold`, etc. that is easy to use.

 Lambda shorthands